ansible-collections/Datadog/README.md

 ### Installation

+To install from Ansible Galaxy, run:

 ```shell
 ansible-galaxy collection install datadog.dd
 ```

+The Datadog Ansible collection is also available through the [Red Hat Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/datadog/dd/), where it is officially certified by Red Hat.

+### Usage

 To deploy the Datadog Agent on hosts, add the Datadog role and your API key to your playbook: